Decoda Summer Reading 2018 – Tina Chau

 - The Word is Murder – I’m curious about how the author will become a character.

-- It Begins with Betrayal – set in 1940s BC (near Nelson), the 4th in the series
+- It Begins in Betrayal – set in 1940s BC (near Nelson), the 4th in the series

 - Gray Sea Running – contemporary and set in BC, also 4th in this series